 Read more about reimbursement of costs of treatment abroad.

 If you wish to travel to Luxembourg for the purpose of using healthcare services, you can find general information on our site concerning seeking treatment abroad.
 Some useful sources of information are also listed below.
-You should direct your questions about healthcare in Luxembourg to the National Contact Point of Luxembourg.
+You should direct your questions about healthcare in Luxembourg to the national contact points of Luxembourg.
+Luxembourg has two national contact points, the National Healthcare Information and Mediation Service and the National Health Fund (CNS), where you may get further information.

 Quality and safety of treatment